Does Smoking Weed Make Your Teeth Yellow? Causes, Prevention & Whitening Tips

 Does Smoking Weed Make Your Teeth Yellow?

-1. The tar and other compounds in the smoke can settle into the microscopic pits and ridges on the tooth's surface, leading to a brownish or yellowish tint over time.
+The smoke contains tar, plant tannins, resin, and other compounds that can settle into the microscopic pits and ridges on the surface of your teeth.

 How to Get Rid of Weed Stains on Teeth?